SriSatyaKalyan/UITestingFramework-IntelliJ/README.md

 The Practice Page aspect of the website contains a lot of information and hence, it was decided to split it into two different test scripts

-We will deep-dive into what the respective page scripts test below:
+We will deep-dive into what the respective page files test below:

 #### 1. Home Page Test ####
-This complete test script consists of three tests on the http://www.qaclickacademy.com/ page which is referred to as the Home Page:
+This complete test file consists of three tests on the http://www.qaclickacademy.com/ page which is referred to as the Home Page:
 * ***NavigationBarPresence***
 This test script verifies whether the Navigation Bar of the web page is displayed or not.
 * ***PopupPresence***